-BBC cited research from the Annenberg Inclusion Initiative on the lack of opportunities for women in the country music industry.
+The Los Angeles Times cited research from the Annenberg Inclusion Initiative on the scarce number of characters 60 and over in feature films.

-NBC News cited research from the Annenberg Inclusion Initiative on the underrepresentation of Latinos and Hispanics in popular films.
+Billboard cited research from the Annenberg Inclusion Initiative on the low number of Grammy-nominated women.

-Billboard cited research from the Annenberg Inclusion Initiative on the lack of gender parity in the country music industry.
+The Los Angeles Times cited research from the Annenberg Inclusion Initiative on the lack of diversity behind the camera in the entertainment industry.

 Mary Murphy spoke with Yahoo News UK about how social media savvy helped fuel the Kardashian media empire.
 “They were raised by the internet," she said.
 "They understood social media.
 They were really the prototype for future influencers."